durdraw/durdraw/undo.md

 1. user presses undo
 2. undo object is popped from the undo register
-3. using the _old_/_before state /in that undo object
+3. using the `old/before` state in that undo object
    1. Apply any pixel changes
       1. For each frame that was changed
    2. Apply any other changes